 Over on ACMI’s side our curators and collections staff sorted through a flurry of lists, images and objects, finally deciding to accept just under 50 objects, including cameras, projectors and lantern slides, which we’re planning to include in the new permanent gallery.

 Though all the objects are incredible, the lantern slides are particularly special.
 There are early mechanical slides, which created some of the first moving projections, and cinema advertising slides from the 1930s-40s.
 Not only do these complement our collection of slides from the 1920s, they also capture a golden era of cinema history.

 And now we get to share them with our visitors when we reopen in 2021.
 Not a bad place to end up after travelling 16,766 kms from Norwich to Melbourne.

 Help ACMI acquire more delightful objects from far flung places.
 Donate today.

-– Co-authored by Andy Bowen, Curator (Film Equipment), East Anglian Film Archive and Chelsey O’Brien, Assistant Curator, ACMI
+– Co-authored by Andy Bowen, Curator (Film Equipment), East Anglian Film Archive and Chelsey O’Brien, Curator, ACMI